History

 • Establishes manufacturing and sales base for automotive hot-dip galvanized steel sheet in the U.S.

-From disaster recovery to improved competitiveness; Contributing to the restoration of local communities with a new style of urban power plant
+Transition from earthquake recovery to improved competitiveness; Contributing to the restoration of local communities through the construction of urban power plant

 The Company suffered the Great Hanshin-Awaji Earthquake in 1995.
 The blast furnace at the former Kobe Works (the current Kobe Wire Rod & Bar Plant) was severely damaged but restored in two and a half months.
 It became a symbol of Kobe's post-earthquake reconstruction.